WSU-kduncan/ceg3120-cicd-dcronauer/README-CI.md

 Status: Downloaded newer image for node:18 docker.io/library/node:18
 ```
-2. Run image we just pulled
+2. Run image we just pulled - used -p 4201:4200 to define port 4201 as the port for localhost and map to 4200 on the docker instance
 ```
 docker run -it -p 4201:4200 node:18 bash
 ```